Key Takeaway

 What is the difference between Sermorelin and Ipamorelin?

 Sermorelin is a GHRH analog that stimulates GH release through the GHRH receptor.
 Ipamorelin is a growth hormone secretagogue that works through the ghrelin receptor.
-They use different pathways to achieve a similar goal, and they are sometimes used together for a synergistic effect.
+They use different pathways to achieve a similar goal, and they're sometimes used together for a combined effect.
 Ipamorelin for energy